oVirt/ovirt-site/source/feature/gluster-volume-capacity.html.md

 ## Detailed Description

 This feature helps the user to know the volume capacity information.
-Capacity information will be shown in the Volumes tab and it will be updated in the background by the Ovirt Engine.
+Capacity information will be shown in the Volumes tab and it will be updated in background by the Ovirt Engine.

 ## Dependencies / Related Features